Doomsday Clock May Be Moving Closer To Midnight Due, In Part, To Donald Trump Presidency

 While the group behind the Doomsday Clock has cited Donald Trump as a potential reason to move the minute hand to its latest time since 1953, the move to announce a potential change to the clock’s minute hand is nothing new; the Bulletin of the Atomic Scientists makes such an announcement annually.

-[Featured Image by Alex Brandon/AP Photo]
+[Featured Image by Alex Brandon/AP Images]